ibm-cloud-docs/cis/waf-testing.md

       For more information, see [Working with WAF managed rules](/docs/cis?group=working-with-waf-managed-rules).

-1. Create a custom rule based on WAF attack score.
+1. Create a custom rule based on WAF Attack Score.

-   WAF attack score is only available to Standard plan customers.
+   WAF Attack Score is only available to Standard plan customers.
    {: note}

-   The WAF attack score is a machine-learning layer that complements CIS's managed rulesets, providing additional protection against SQL injection (SQLi), cross-site scripting (XSS), and many remote code execution (RCE) attacks.
+   The WAF Attack Score is a machine-learning layer that complements CIS's managed rulesets, providing additional protection against SQL injection (SQLi), cross-site scripting (XSS), and many remote code execution (RCE) attacks.
 It helps identify rule bypasses and potentially new, undiscovered attacks.

    Do the following: